 Britain, France and Germany said last week, however, that Iran risks compromising chances of diplomacy with Washington after Tehran announced another violation that it was starting to enrich uranium to 20 per cent purity, a technical step away from weapons-grade levels of 90 per cent.

-The foreign ministers of the three European nations said in a joint statement then that the Iranian activity has no credible civil justification.
+In a joint statement, the foreign ministers of the three European nations said that the Iranian activity has no credible civil justification.
 They said the enrichment was a clear violation of the deal and further hollows out the agreement.

 Germany’s Foreign Ministry had no immediate comment Thursday, but the announcement on the production of uranium metal now further complicates trying to get Washington back on board.